WalletConnect/walletconnect-docs/docs/web3modal/about.md

 ]}
 />

+## Versioning

+We are currently in the midst of a migration, and we anticipate that dapps will have completed the migration to Sign v2 by the end of June.
+To view the list of wallets that are compatible with Sign v2, please visit our [explorer page](https://explorer.walletconnect.com/?type=wallet&version=2).

+If you are using the `React` or `HTML` package, the following information applies to you.
+If the wallet you intend to use still utilizes v1, we recommend including `version: 1` in your configuration to ensure that your users can continue to connect to their preferred wallet.
+It's crucial to stay up to date on any changes made to wallets, so we encourage you to check back regularly for any updates.

 ## Resources

 Explore our community-curated collection of WalletConnect-enabled wallets, libraries, and tools at the Awesome WalletConnect repository: https://github.com/WalletConnect/awesome-walletconnect.